GITHUB-USER-0/SMB_RL/readme.md

 A brief overview is provided below:

 There are 4 different folders containing core code for attempts.
 The commentary folder contains various musings and was renamed from what I had originally called documentation.
+A review of training sessions as well as corresponding figure generation is contained within the analysis folder.

 A more detailed overview is provided below: